 Needle discoloration: if the pine needles are brown or lack their normal evergreen color, this is a pretty good indicator that your pine tree is dead.

 Excessive needle loss: if your pine tree is dropping its needles excessively this is a sign that the tree is not in good condition and most likely dying.

 What to Do if You Have a Dead Tree in Your Yard

 If you have a dead tree in your yard it’s important to schedule a date to have it removed.
-Dead trees are not only an eyesore in your landscape, they also pose a safety threat to the surrounding structures and to the safety of your family.
+Dead trees are not only an eyesore in your landscape, they also pose a threat to the surrounding structures and to the well-being of your family.
 If you need a tree removed or want a professional’s opinion on whether or not it is dead, you should schedule an appointment with your local tree removal service.

 Contact Lineage Tree Care Today